Kim Petras: 2008–2015: Career beginnings

-2017–2019: Breakthrough with Era 1
+2017–2019: Breakthrough with "Era 1"

 In August 2017, Petras released her debut single "I Don't Want It at All", The song went on to reach the Spotify Global Viral chart.
 The accompanying music video for the song premiered in October on Vevo, and features a cameo appearance by Paris Hilton.
 In the same month, she was picked by Spotify to be one of the four artists named as a RISE Artist, a "program designed to identify and break the next wave of music superstars."
-During the end of 2017, Petras was dubbed "most likely to dominate the pop charts" by Paper magazine, and appeared on Charli XCX's mixtape Pop 2 (2017) for the track "Unlock It" alongside Jay Park.

-In January 2018, the Nicholas Harwood-directed video for Petras' single "Faded", which features Lil Aaron, premiered on Noisey, That same month, she appeared in the January issue of Galore.
+During the end of 2017, Petras was dubbed "most likely to dominate the pop charts" by Paper magazine, and appeared on Charli XCX's mixtape Pop 2 (2017) for the track "Unlock It" alongside Jay Park.In January 2018, the Nicholas Harwood-directed video for Petras's single "Faded", which features Lil Aaron, premiered on Noisey, That same month, she appeared in the January issue of Galore.
 Petras released the breakup-inspired "Heart to Break" in February, to commemorate Valentine's Day.
 The song was given its radio debut on BBC Radio 1 on 19 February.
-Bryan Kress of Billboard noted how while the single is "still keeping Petras' upbeat, unabashed pop sound... [it] ventures into new territory for the songwriter."
+Bryan Kress of Billboard noted how while the single is "still keeping Petras's upbeat, unabashed pop sound... [it] ventures into new territory for the songwriter."

 On 1 October 2018, Petras released Turn Off the Light, Vol. 1, a Halloween-themed extended play.
-The project was seen as a departure from Petras' typical sound, and features a guest appearance from the horror hostess character Elvira.
+The project was seen as a departure from Petras's typical sound, and features a guest appearance from the horror hostess character Elvira.
 Afterwards, Petras announced plans to release a single a month as a lead up to her debut album.
 She was featured on Cheat Codes' song "Feeling of Falling" in November 2018.
 Petras has been credited with composing the song "Young & Wild" on Twice's 6th EP, Yes or Yes.

 In February 2019, Petras released three singles titled "1, 2, 3 Dayz Up" featuring Sophie, "If U Think About Me...", and "Homework" featuring Lil Aaron.
-Petras has not publicly expressed plans to release an album with any of her digital singles from 2016 until early 2019, but has referred to this release period as Era 1.
+Petras has not publicly expressed plans to release an album with these eleven "neon head" digital singles from late 2017 until early 2019, but has referred to this release period as "Era 1".

 In March 2019, Petras appeared as a headline act at the Sydney Gay and Lesbian Mardi Gras, noted as one of the world's largest pride festivals, which has been headlined by other notable acts including Kylie Minogue, Cher, Dua Lipa, Kesha, Sam Smith, The Veronicas and George Michael.